UKHSA-Internal/coronavirus-hospital-onset-dashboard/content/methods.md

 Where a test is taken between 2 distinct hospital admissions, the stay before the positive test result is used.

-Patients counted as 'No record' in the most recent data may subsequently be counted as community-onset or healthcare-associated as records become available.
+Patients counted as 'no hospital record' in the most recent data may subsequently be counted as 'community-onset' or 'hospital-onset' as records become available.

 <a href="mailto:coronavirus-hcai@phe.gov.uk?subject=Coronavirus hospital-onset dashboard" target="_blank">Questions or feedback?</a>